- Donation Draw and Lucky Draw

 If you intend to ride on the roads,

-- Never cycle on expressways or against the flow of traffic.
+- Obey traffic rules and never cycle against the flow of traffic.

-- Always cycle on the left side of the road.
+- Always keep to the left side of the road and ride in an orderly manner.

 - Use hand signals to warn other road users of your intention.